Zachary Adam Chesser: Legal proceedings

-On July 10, 2010, Chesser was arrested with his infant son while boarding a flight to Somalia via Uganda.
+On July 10, 2010, Chesser was arrested with his infant son in Uganda while boarding a flight to Somalia.
 He told federal agents that he intended to go to Somalia, home of al-Shabaab, a terrorist organization.
-An affidavit filed in federal court alleges that he intended to join Al-Shabaab as a "foreign fighter."
+An affidavit filed in federal court alleges that he intended to join al-Shabaab as a "foreign fighter."
 He was charged with aiding al-Shabaab, which is aligned with al-Qaeda and has been designated a terrorist organization by the U.S. government.
-After pleading guilty, Chesser was sentenced in federal court on February 24, 2011 to 25 years in prison.
+After pleading guilty, Chesser was sentenced in federal court on February 24, 2011, to 25 years in prison.

 On October 20, 2010, Chesser pleaded guilty to three felonies: communicating threats to Parker and Stone, soliciting violent jihadists to "desensitize" law enforcement, and attempting to provide material support to a designated foreign terrorist organization.
 "Desensitizing" law enforcement referred to plans to place suspicious-looking but inoffensive packages in public places, until police became lax about dealing with them, at which point a real explosive could be used.
 These three charges carried a maximum of 30 years in prison; Chesser's sentence was 25 years.
 Morton also pleaded guilty to terrorist-related charges.

-In February 2012, the U.S. Senate Homeland Security and Governmental Affairs Committee released a report entitled: Zachary Chesser: A Case Study in Online Islamist Radicalization and Its Meaning for the Threat of Homegrown Terrorism.
+In February 2012, the U.S. Senate Homeland Security and Governmental Affairs Committee released a report on Chesser, Zachary Chesser: A Case Study in Online Islamist Radicalization and Its Meaning for the Threat of Homegrown Terrorism.
 The report traced Chesser's upbringing in Virginia, his lack of direction, his attraction to minority beliefs and attention-seeking, and his rapid transformation into a convicted terrorist.
 The report was based on Chesser's writings, including 37 pages of written correspondence between Chesser and Committee staff, from August to October 2011, after he had been imprisoned.

-In June, 2014 Chesser was transferred from the United States Penitentiary, Marion to the Supermax prison in Florence, Colorado due to repeated rules infractions.
-He was then transferred out of ADX and into United States Penitentiary, Florence High for a short period of time until being moved once more to United States Penitentiary, Hazelton in 2019, where he is currently incarcerated.
+In June 2014, Chesser was transferred from the United States Penitentiary, Marion in Marion, Indiana, to the ADX Florence supermax security prison in Florence, Colorado due to repeated rules infractions.
+He was then transferred from ADX and to United States Penitentiary, Florence High in Fremont County, Colorado for a short period.
+From 2019 to 2025, he was incarcerated at United States Penitentiary, Hazelton in Preston County, West Virginia.
+He was then transferred to Federal Correctional Institution, McDowell in Welch, West Virginia, where he is currently incarcerated.

+Personal life

+In 2009, he married Proscovia Nzabanita, a Muslim woman from Uganda, and they had a son.
+(Nzabanita's mother Cecilia is not Muslim.)
+Since Chesser's incarceration, his mother Barbara and Barbara's life partner Stacy Anderson, also a lawyer, have had custody of his son against Chesser and Nzabanita's wishes.
+His wife Nzabanita was deported from the United States.